 1. US Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau: Child Maltreatment 2020 (2022).
 Available at the Children's Bureau web site.

 2. Waehrer GM, Miller TR, Silverio Marques SC, et al: Disease burden of adverse childhood experiences across 14 states.
 PLoS One 15(1):e0226134, 2020. doi: 10.1371/journal.pone.0226134

 Different forms of maltreatment often coexist, and overlap is considerable.
 The 4 main forms include

-Intentionally feigning, falsifying, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is considered a form of abuse (abuse in a medical setting).
+In addition, intentionally feigning, falsifying, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is considered a form of abuse (child abuse in a medical setting).

 Neglect is the failure to provide for or meet a child’s basic physical, emotional, educational, and medical needs.
 Neglect differs from abuse in that it usually occurs without intent to harm.